Marietta, Ohio: 19th century

 Townspeople organized and chartered Marietta College in 1835.
 It was used as a station on the Underground Railroad to help slaves escape from the South.
-Ohio University was founded earlier in Athens, on land reserved for public education under the Northwest Ordinance.

 The settlers preserved the Great Mound, or Conus, by planning their own cemetery around it.
 They also preserved the two largest platform mounds, which they called Capitolinus and Quadrophenus.
 The former was developed as the site for the city library.
 As of 1900, the Mound Cemetery had the highest number of burials of Revolutionary War officers in the nation, indicating the nature of the generation that settled Marietta.

 Marietta's location on two major navigable rivers made it ideal for industry and commerce.
 Boat building was one of the early industries.
 Artisans built oceangoing vessels and sailed them downriver to the Mississippi River and south to New Orleans and the Gulf of Mexico.
 In less than two decades after settlement, the steamboat had been developed, and was also constructed here.
 Brick factories and sawmills supplied materials for homes and public buildings.
 An iron mill, along with several foundries, provided rails for the growing railroad industry; the Marietta Chair Factory made furniture.

 Interest in the prehistoric culture that built the Marietta Earthworks continued.
 The complex was surveyed and drawn by Ephraim George Squier and Edwin Hamilton Davis, whose large project on numerous prehistoric mounds throughout the Ohio and Mississippi valleys was published by the Smithsonian Institution in 1848 as Ancient Monuments of the Mississippi Valley.
 It was the first book published by the Smithsonian.
 Their drawing above shows the plan of the original complex, which "included a large square enclosure surrounding four flat-topped pyramidal mounds, another smaller square, and a circular enclosure with a large burial mound at its center."
 The walled, graded path, called by the settlers the Sacra Via, led from the largest enclosure to the lower river's edge.
 This pathway was destroyed in 1843 during mid-nineteenth century development.